Will a Third DWI Send Me to Prison in Dallas?

 • Bond violations or new arrests

-These factors signal to the court that prior interventions were unsuccessful.
+Any of these signals to the court that prior interventions haven't been successful.

 Related: DWI outcomes in Dallas